senadkurtisi/Univariate-Time-Series-Forecasting/README.md

 |     1      | 2       | 1       |

 **Weight init**

 For the linear layer Uniform Kaiming initialization was used.
 It resulted in faster convergence than using the default PyTorch initialization for the linear layer.

 ## Training
 The model was trained for **1500 epochs** using Google Colab. **Adam optimizer** was used with **learning rate of 5e-4** and slight **L2 regularization**.
 Along with that **Mean Absolute Error (L1 loss)** function was used.
 In the training process it showed better results (regarding the convergence) than the Mean Squared Error.
-All of the previously mentioned hyperparameters can be modified in the [globals.py](src/globals.py) file.
+Most of the previously mentioned hyperparameters can be modified in the [globals.py](src/globals.py) file.

 ### Loss
 On the image bellow we can see train and test losses (MAE) during training.
-The model was trained and evaluated using an entire train/test set as one batch.
+Train and test sets weren't split into batches during training or evaluation.

 <img src="imgs/loss.png" width="575" height="350">